Delightfully crispy, these delicious low carb fried fish are coated with almond flour and fried in avocado oil. No carbs, no gluten, no trans fats!

 But I use almond flour to coat the fish.
 I don’t deep fry them – I find that half an inch of oil in the skillet and frying on both sides is perfect, so I don’t bother with deep frying.

-So here you go – a recipe for delicious, crispy, low carb fried fish that will fool anyone into thinking they are eating deep fried, flour battered fried fish!
+So here you go – a recipe (plus a video) for delicious, crispy, low carb fried fish that will fool anyone into thinking they are eating deep fried, flour battered fried fish!

 - 1 large egg

 - 1 teaspoon kosher salt